Top 10 Things To Do in Lviv, Ukraine by JetSettingFools.com

 Castle Hill Lviv

 A path winds around the hill to a viewing platform that offers awesome Lviv 360-degree views.
-The spacious viewing deck is encircled with benches – and there are men at the top who rent binoculars and sell shots of local liquor.
+The spacious viewing deck is encircled with benches – and there are vendors at the top who rent binoculars and sell shots of local liquor.

 Lion Hill Lviv